๐ What is Docker and Why is It Useful for Windows Users?

-Consistency Across Environments: Docker ensures that the application runs the same way on any machine.
-This is particularly goodfor Windows users working in teams where most developers use Linux or Mac.
+Docker ensures that the application runs the same way on any machine.
+This is particularly good for Windows users working in teams where most developers use Linux or Mac.
 By containerizing the application, Docker eliminates the "works on my machine" problem, ensuring that the code behaves identically regardless of the underlying operating system.

-OK first things first , go to the Docker website and download the installer here.
-It should take around 5 minutes for Docker to be installed, which then required a reboot of your machine.
+First things first — head over to the Docker website and download the installer here. ๐ณ๐พ It should take around 5 minutes to install Docker, after which you’ll need to reboot your machine. ๐๐ป

 Since we are beginners with Docker, we will just use the default settings on the following prompt

-Ok once that is done we are going to do some basic things with the command line to ensure that we have the Linux distribution we want (Ubuntu) and also ensure that we have WSL 2 due to its increased performance.
-You can type "Powershell" in to your search bar at the bottom of your screen and you should see the following as the best match.
+Once that is done, we are going to do some basic things with the command line to ensure that we have the Linux distribution we want (Ubuntu) and also confirm that we are using WSL 2 due to its increased performance.
+You can type "PowerShell" into your search bar at the bottom of your screen, and you should see the following as the best match. โ

-OK once it is opened, you can copy and paste the following command to set up a new user, type in your new username and password when prompted.
-This installs Ubuntu 22.04 as the default on my machine, you can also install different distributions if you prefer, but I feel Ubuntu is the most user friend of all the Linux distros.
+OK, once it is opened, you can copy and paste the following command to set up a new user.
+Type in your new username and password when prompted.
+This installs Ubuntu 22.04 as the default on my machine — you can also install different distributions if you prefer, but I feel Ubuntu is the most user-friendly of all the Linux distros. ๐งโจ

 wsl --install

-Now that we have Ubuntu installed, we navigate back to Docker Desktop and select the gear icon in order to modify settings.
-You should see Ubuntu or your chosen distro appear here.
+Now that we have Ubuntu installed, head back to Docker Desktop and click the โ๏ธ gear icon to open the settings.
+You should see Ubuntu (or your chosen distro) listed there โ .

-Click on "Apply & restart" in order for the changes to take effect.
+Click on "Apply & Restart" to make the changes take effect ๐โ .

-Ok now we can check that our Docker integration we previously selected is working as expected, type the following command in to your terminal
+Now we can check that our Docker integration is working as expected.
+Type the following command into your terminal:

 docker ps --all

-This is the command to list all containers in Docker, since we have only just installed it we should expect the following output in our terminal indicating that we do not have any containers or images created yet.
+This is the command to list ๐ all containers in Docker.
+Since we’ve only just installed it, we should expect the following output in our terminal ๐ป, indicating that we don’t have any containers or images created yet.

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-One of the most tricky things is navigating the file system using the Linux terminal on Windows, often for Windows users we orientate ourselves around the desktop application.
-In order to find this on the command line you can try the following (ensure you replace your username with the correct name)
+One of the trickiest things is navigating the file system using the Linux terminal on Windows.
+As Windows users, we're often used to orienting ourselves around the Desktop interface.
+To find your Desktop via the command line, you can try the following (make sure to replace your username with your actual one) ๐งญ

-Since my machine is a fresh install I needed to add OneDrive which was new to me.
-I guess you could try the following :
+Since my machine is a fresh install, I needed to add OneDrive manually — which was new to me.
+I guess you could try the following:

 cd /mnt/c/Users/your_user_name/OneDrive/Desktop